 Takamatsu Airport is an international airport that obviously services Takamatsu.
 The airport is one of the best ways to get in and out of Shikoku as Takamatsu is the largest city on the island.
-I have used it a couple of times to visit the Setouchi Triennale and I would happily use it over taking the train from Tokyo.
+I have used it a few times to visit the Setouchi Triennale and I would happily use it over taking the train from Tokyo.
 It is a short 1 hour flight from Tokyo and there are several flights each day.
 Takamatsu Airport is a small airport with only 4 gates, but they are used often making it a busy airport overall.

 The first floor is all business in the terminal.
 It is the main arrivals floor, so you get your bags, get tickets to the city, and you can rent a car if you need to.
 Basically all of the regular services you expect in an airport.
 You also check-in to your flight on the first floor.
 Domestic services are pretty straight forward with only JAL, ANA, and Jetstar flying to Takamatsu.
 They each have their own small areas.
 The international check-in is generally busy during check-in and I would advise you to arrive early if you are on an international flight.
-It is not fun and it appears they are understaffed.
+It is not fun and it appeared they were understaffed.

 The second floor is where all the shops are.
 The domestic side has a couple of shopping areas with plenty of things to buy.
 There are your typical Kagawa souvenirs as well as a few souvenirs from around Shikoku.
 I wasn’t really interested in most things but the prices were reasonable and everything you can find in the city can be found at the airport, with some exceptions.